 75 Liberty got an extreme makeover over the past months.
 It was on the market last year and since then has been bought up by an investor who has rehabbed the building.
 I had the chance to speak to one of the workers and he said the owner was doing “quality work” on the building.
 They went before the ARC for for paint colors and windows.
 The final result is much cleaner and fresh.
 It is still going to remain a 4 family rental when this easily could’ve been used for just one family, or at most 2.
 So it goes in Newburgh.
 Overall, it is good to see that the building is being maintained.

-Newburgh photo of the week by Cher Vick.
+Photo by Newburgh photographer Cher Vick.
 Add your own photos depicting city life to the Newburgh Restoration Flickr pool to be used on the blog, or email me. **Flickr users please do not forget to remove disabling of downloading of pictures otherwise, I can’t use them** Please do not take photos for your own use without consulting the photographer.